This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400.
-Line a baking sheet with parchment paper and set aside.
+• Preheat the oven to 400°F. Line a large baking sheet with parchment paper.
+Set aside.

 For the Filling: